-- Entry Level their ability to read with fluency and perform the recital with confidence - Level 1 (Grades 1, 2 and 3) their use of posture appropriate to the recital, including management of the book or folder, facial expression and their use of the performance space - Level 2 (Grades 4 and 5) their use of body language, facial expression and their use of the performance space - Level 3 (Grades 6, 7 and 8) variety of movement appropriate to the content of the recital and their effective use of the performance space.
+- Entry Level their ability to read with fluency and perform the recital with confidence - Level 1 (Grades 1, 2 and 3) their use of posture appropriate to the recital, including management of the book or folder, facial expression, and their appropriate use of the performance space. - Level 2 (Grades 4 and 5) their use of body language, facial expression, and their appropriate use of the performance space. - Level 3 (Grades 6, 7 and 8) their appropriate use of the performance space and a variety of movement appropriate to the content of the recital.
+At Level 3, the learner's choice of speech format, may realise differing engagements with body language and movement, along with imagined audience.